cuDSS Functions#

 • The input sparse matrix, right hand side and solution must have the same datatypes for values and indices (if applicable).

-• For the batched inputs, non-uniform batches with varying shapes are supported.
+• For the non-uniform input batches, batches with varying shapes are supported.
 E.g., nrows, ncols, nnz can be different for each batch instance.
+However, the aggregate number of rows and non-zeroes must not exceed the INT_MAX limit.

 • In MGMN mode all processes must have valid global nrows, ncols, nnz data for sparse matrices and valid global nrows, ncols and local ld for the dense matrices.
 In the batch case, all processes must additionally have a valid batchCount.